mFACE: Multilingual Summarization with Factual Consistency Evaluation: Results

 \paragraph{Effect on Summary Length}

-One may argue that we may be improving faithfulness by favoring shorter summaries.
-To study this, we report predicted length and target length ratios averaged across all test examples, for different models.
-Results are presented in Table~\ref{tab:final_results}.
+One may argue that we are improving faithfulness by favoring shorter summaries.
+To study this, we also report in Table~\ref{tab:final_results} the ratio of predicted to target summary length averaged across all test examples, for different models.

-Best-NLI checkpoints do yield a reduction in predicted length across different models compared to their Best-ROUGE checkpoints; the length ratios drop from 0.93 to 0.88 for Vanilla, from 0.89 to 0.87 for Filtered, and from 1.00 to 0.81 for Controlled.
+As we can see, best-NLI checkpoints do yield a reduction in predicted length across different models compared to their Best-ROUGE checkpoints; the length ratios drop from 0.93 to 0.88 for Vanilla, from 0.89 to 0.87 for Filtered, and from 1.00 to 0.81 for Controlled.
 However, shorter summaries are not necessarily more faithful; the worst length ratio (0.81) is for the Controlled Best-NLI model which performs worse on NLI, Attribution, and Informativeness, compared to the Filtered Best-NLI model with a higher length ratio (0.87).
 The Filtered Best-NLI model only yields a marginal reduction in summary length compared to the Vanilla Best-Rouge summaries (Length ratio: 0.87 vs 0.93), but improves on NLI scores (76.50 vs 64.31), Quality (0.86 vs 0.85), Attribution (0.52 vs 0.44), and Informativeness (0.45 vs 0.37) assessments.

-\paragraph{Comparison with Other Baselines} Finally, comparison of the Best-ROUGE filtered model to other baselines is in Table~\ref{tab:test_results_additional baselines}.\footnote{We did not study the Best-NLI checkpoints for the baselines as the Best-ROUGE filtered model was already better on both ROUGE and NLI against their baseline counterparts.} The table shows that the filtered model performs significantly better than the original XLSum paper results (average NLI scores of 72.17 vs 53.41) that are probably affected by the different model capacities (XXL for the filtered model and Base for the baseline).
-The filtered model also performs better than the Self-ROUGE and Random baselines that achieve average NLI scores of 67.39 and 69.62 respectively, reiterating the benefit in filtering training examples specifically according to their entailment value.